Signals Are Not States: Neuro-Symbolic Safeguards for Culturally Aware Classroom AI: Evaluation Protocols Beyond Accuracy

 \section{Evaluation Protocols Beyond Accuracy}

-A central thesis of this paper is that classroom AI should be evaluated at the level of reasoning and governance, not only low-level detection.
-We recommend a five-level protocol.
+A central thesis of this paper is that classroom AI should be evaluated at the level of reasoning, cultural scope, and governance, not only low-level detection.
+We recommend five complementary evaluation levels.

-\paragraph{Level 1: Perception quality.} Standard metrics such as mAP, event F1, WER, DER, or temporal localization remain necessary, but they should be treated as upstream diagnostics rather than end goals.
+\paragraph{Perception quality.} Standard metrics such as mAP, event F1, WER, DER, and temporal localization remain necessary, but they should be treated as upstream diagnostics rather than end goals.
+Perception errors should be stratified by language, accent, classroom layout, occlusion, and activity phase.

-\paragraph{Level 2: Grounding fidelity.} The symbolic abstraction should be evaluated directly: did the system extract the right facts, time spans, and relations from the perceptual layer?
-Metrics can include fact-level precision/recall, argument accuracy, and provenance correctness.
+\paragraph{Grounding fidelity and evidence faithfulness.} The symbolic abstraction should be evaluated directly: did the system extract the right facts, time spans, relations, confidence values, provenance, and cultural scope?
+Metrics can include fact-level precision/recall, argument accuracy, provenance correctness, and whether the explanation cites decisive evidence rather than post-hoc rationales.

-\paragraph{Level 3: Reasoning correctness and faithfulness.} Executable outputs should be assessed with exact match, execution success, contradiction rate, and evidence sufficiency.
-Importantly, a system should be penalized if it returns the right answer for the wrong reasons or if the explanation omits decisive evidence.

-\paragraph{Level 4: Reliability under abstention.} Because \method{} can defer, selective metrics become crucial.
-Let $A_\tau$ be the event that the system accepts rather than abstains at threshold $\tau$.
-The \emph{coverage} and \emph{selective risk} are

-These should be reported alongside calibration error and out-of-distribution robustness across classrooms, camera layouts, and language conditions.
-In practice, this means supplementing task accuracy with calibration analyses~\cite{guo2017calibration}, uncertainty baselines such as deep ensembles~\cite{lakshminarayanan2017deep}, simple OOD detectors~\cite{hendrycks2017baseline}, selective prediction risk--coverage curves~\cite{geifman2019selectivenet}, and WILDS-style shift-aware evaluation splits~\cite{koh2021wilds}.